 Distance vision monofocal lenses

-- potentially a good option for those who require excellent distance vision (driving at night, pilot, ...) and are happy with glasses for near and intermediate vision
+Replacement of the lens in each eye with monofocal lens implants both focused on distance.
+Potentially a good option for those who require excellent distance vision (driving at night, pilots) and are happy with glasses for near and intermediate vision

 Extended range vision lenses